 Rule 10.21.
 Proposals from members of the public for changes to rules, standards, or forms

-This rule applies to proposals for changes to rules, standards, or forms by a member of the public (any person or organization other than a Judicial Council internal committee, advisory committee, or task force, or the Administrative Office of the Courts).
+This rule applies to proposals for changes to rules, standards, or forms by a member of the public (any person or organization other than a Judicial Council internal committee, advisory committee, or task force, or Judicial Council staff).

 (b) Submission and content of proposals

-Proposals must be submitted in writing to: Judicial Council of California, Attention: General Counsel.
+Proposals must be submitted in writing to: Judicial Council of California, Attention: Chief Counsel.
 Proposals should include: